mnomansadiq/SmartHardwareShopAPI/README.md

   3. To run the application: java -jar target/smart_hardware_shop-0.0.1-SNAPSHOT.jar
   4. Run docker container 'docker-compose -f docker-compose.yml up'

+### Background:
+There are 2 types of user for this API, admin and customers.
+APIs mapping have been done according to the roles which has been assigned to the users. for example when an access_token for the admin will generate by the identity server then it would be only use for product management APis and customer generated role will not be access this API collection.
+Some Api can be access by both customer and admin and some might be needed without any role.
+Below system diagram will give more idea that how this system will be work.

 **Architecture:**
 ![Screenshot](architecture.png)

 Following data will be pre-loaded once you run the application.